kodarn/Sparsnas/README.md

 <tr><td>TEST0<td>0x002E</td><td>0x09</td><td>Various Test Settings</td></tr>
 </table>

-Now, we can note some new observations
-* Carrier frequency is not exactly 868 MHz
-* Modulation type is set to GFSK
-* Channel spacing is not Deviation * 2...

 We should update our RfCat-script to reflect these findings.
 (Note to self: Do this at a later time).